Bees and other pollinators

 These rules apply whether the insecticide is for use in your garden, or in bigger agricultural or horticultural settings.
 Label information is printed on all insecticides, whether you buy yours at the supermarket, garden centre or trade outlet; whether the product is ‘natural’ (for example, a derris dust or pyrethrin), or created in a laboratory.

 Follow the rules to keep pollinators safe

 The rules around insecticide use need to be followed to ensure the product remains effective in controlling those insects that attack our plants, yet keeps bees and other pollinators safe and free from harm.

-In New Zealand strict regulations have been in place for many years around the use of a class of insecticides that contain neonicotinoids.
-Neonicotinoids are systemic insecticides.
-This means they move around plant tissues to protect the entire plant from insects.
+In New Zealand strict regulations have been in place for many years around the use of insecticides that contain neonicotinoids.
+Neonicotinoids are 'systemic' insecticides.
+This means they are absorbed into the plant and move inside the plant tissues to protect the entire plant from insects.
 They are used to control insects that can damage some fruit, ornamental, cereal, and vegetable crops.
 They are also used as a seed treatment in maize or cereals (which are wind-pollinated) to help crops become established.

 Neonicotinoids have been available for use in New Zealand and Australia for more than 20 years.
 Like many chemicals, they come with risks as well as benefits.
 As we are New Zealand’s environmental regulator, it is our job to manage those risks.